dariotrinchero/dariotrinchero.github.io/_pages/about.md

 Hi, I'm Dario.
 I'm a student of mathematical physics, working on my PhD at [Stellenbosch University](https://www.sun.ac.za/english) under the guidance of [Bruce Bartlett](https://math.sun.ac.za/bbartlett/).
-My research focusses on topological quantum field theory.
+My research focusses on topological quantum field theory (TQFT).

 ## My current research

-In Chern-Simons theory, as in any TQFT, one must associate to each surface a corresponding vector space.
+In Chern-Simons theory, as in any TQFT, one must associate to each surface a corresponding vector space[^tqft].
 Historically, there have been two rather distinct approaches to formulating this vector space in Chern-Simons theory.

-On the one hand, this space can be constructed by the usual machinery of *geometric quantization* - as a space of *holomorphic sections* of a certain line bundle living over the moduli space of flat SU(2) connections on the surface.
-On the other hand, the space can be considered a space of *skeins* - linear combinations of diagrams drawn inside the 3-dimensional handlebody bounded by our surface, modulo certain local 'skein relations' that hold inside each embedded ball.
+On the one hand, this space can be constructed by the usual machinery of *geometric quantization* - as a space of *holomorphic sections* of a certain line bundle living over the moduli space of flat $\mathrm{SU}(2)$ connections on the surface[^andersen2019].
+On the other hand, the space can be considered a space of *skeins* - linear combinations of diagrams drawn inside the 3-dimensional handlebody bounded by our surface, modulo certain local 'skein relations' that hold inside each embedded ball[^blanchet1995].

 My current PhD work is focussed on writing down a new basis-free isomorphism between the holomorphic section and skein spaces, essentially providing another (simpler) answer to